ashishbhatti/ml-app-auto-mpg-efficiency/README.md

 The app is deployed on https://vehicle-mpg-prediction.onrender.com/ But you can only query using post request.

-To test the app, run the following code:
+To test the app, run the following python code:
 ```
 # sample values
 vehicle_config = {